we-are-va/we-are-va.github.io/_landingpage/build.md

 page_sections: []

 ---
-VA built an always on digital marketing campaign for WS allowing them to reduce the amount of seasonal based sales campaigns from 6 to 2 ??
+### VA built an always on digital marketing campaign for WS allowing them to reduce the amount of seasonal based sales campaigns from 6 to 2 ??

-VA built a blazingly fast , zero maintenance, static website (check scores here) for global startup #StratApp.
+### VA built a blazingly fast , zero maintenance, static website (check scores here) for global startup #StratApp.

 With a huge SAAS product to manage they didn't need their public marketing site to be a burden on their dev team

-VA built a robust styleguide for MFAC allowing them to produce collateral internally and externally that keeps their brand .... on brand .
+### VA built a robust styleguide for MFAC allowing them to produce collateral internally and externally that keeps their brand .... on brand

+### Our dev team help run all our websites on super reliable hosting set up that pretty much never goes offline.

+Version control, seperate development, testing and live servers plus a series of clever bots keep our Wordpress and Drupal CMS's platforms up to date and secure.

+***

+***

+***

+***

 The end result of something so complex always has to be simplicity and usability.
 VA remains engaged and educated in this ever evolving space.